 Wow!
 The San Anton Abad Hotel/Albergue where we are staying is impressive!
 It was built in 1377 and was the most important hospital on the Camino de Santiago to serve pilgrims.
 The owner has travelled the Camino, and this hostel fulfils his wish to “give something back.”
 Here is what you can get for 8 Euros a night.
 We paid 30 Euros to have a private room, but the dormitories are very nice too.

-After settling into our room and having lunch, we did take that 4.6 km return trip out to a rocky gorge which leads to a stunning reservoir at the head of the Rio Oca.
-As soon as I saw the sign “PELIGROSO!”
-(DANGER!) and the rockfaces looming on either side of the gorge, I turned back.
+After settling into our room and having lunch, we took a 4.6 km return trip out to a rocky gorge which leads to a reservoir at the head of the Rio Oca.
+As soon as I saw the sign “PELIGROSO!” which means “DANGER!” and the rockfaces looming on either side of the gorge, I turned back.
 Not a good place to be during an earthquake!
 I wasn’t going there!
 Nada!
 No way!
 Resting in the shade of a tree in the church yard was more my style!
-Dave was fearless and I was contented just with seeing the pictures.
+Dave was fearless and I was contented with eventually just seeing his pictures.

 Dinner tonight was delicious, served in style, and in an elegant dining room.
 For the first time our pilgrim meal included both wine and water with separate stemmed glasses for each.
 We shared our table with Beth and Patrick who live just outside Washington DC.
 We met them on the flanks of the Pyrenees after our first day walking in Orisson.
 They remembered me as “the birthday girl!”